sanjeeku/keyphrase-1/README.md

-# keyphrase - Find the most import key phrase from the corpus and use it for evaluating other document
+# Keyphrase - Find the most import key phrase from the corpus and use it for evaluating other document

 Python - 2.7
-#Dependencies
+# Dependencies
 - NLTK
 - Numpy
 - Scikit-learn